OpenMobileAlliance/oma_github_pages/content/testfests.md

     text: |

       TestFests are held in a confidential and secure testing environment where companies can bring their Client or Server implementation(s) based on an OMA Enabler to test in multiple multi-vendor combinations.
 These events are open to both OMA member and non-member companies.)

-      You can find more on [OMA TestFests](https://omaspecworks.org/events/testfests-registration/) page.
   -
     name: RowSeparator
     size: S #provide XS, S, M, L, XL spacing between component